dtrizna/quo.vadis/README.md

   - make easy to take a PE sample(s) & document additional options (providing PE directory, predefined emuluation report directory, etc.)
   - `.update()` to overtrain network with own examples that were previously flagged incorrectly
   - work without submitted `filepath` (only PE mode) - provide paths as separate argument to `.fit()`?
-  - additional modules:
+- Additional modules:
   - (a) Autoruns checks (see Sysinternals book for full list of registries analyzed)
   - (b) network connection information
   - etc.